 Students arriving by car should proceed directly to Millsaps College campus.
 A map will be provided showing parking facilities and the location of the dormitory.
 Students who are planning to drive must inform the project director ahead of time so that a parking pass can be arranged.

-All students will attend a welcome event at the Millsaps College dormitory on the first day of the program (Sunday) at 7:00 pm.
+All students will attend a welcome event at the Millsaps College dormitory on June 29 at 7:00 pm.